pivotal/docs-tap/workloads/spec-reference.md

   </tr>
 </table>

-See [use of `--service-ref` in Tanzu CLI](../cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md#apply-service-ref) for an example and [Consume services on
+For an example, see [use of `--service-ref` in Tanzu CLI](../cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md#apply-service-ref).

-Tanzu Application Platform](../getting-started/consume-services.hbs.md) for an overview of the function.
+For an overview of the function, see [Consume services on Tanzu Application Platform](../getting-started/consume-services.hbs.md).

 ## <a id = "api-descriptors"></a>api-descriptors